shivenducs1136/shivenducs1136/README.md

 ### Hi there, I'm Shivendu Mishra 👋

-## I'm a Student, KOTLIN DEVELOPER and EDITOR !!
+## I'm a Student, Android Dev and EDITOR !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developer for crazy Hackathons